How to Write a Japanese Resume: Rirekisho and Shokumukeirekisho (with Template)

 The second resume which you submit along with the Rirekisho is known as “Shokumukeirekisho (職務経歴書)”.
 The translation of Shokumukeirekisho is “Job / Work History Document”.
 As the name suggests, this resume is to write about your work experiences in detail.

-Shokumukeirekisho” Japanese resume is like the resumes used globally.
+The “Shokumukeirekisho” Japanese resume is like the resumes used globally.
 A Rirekisho only lists the bare facts without any scope for you to mention your experiences and achievements in detail.
-These bare facts might have been enough to make a hiring decision for fresh graduates by Japanese companies.
-However, a Rirekisho with its brief facts and figures doesn’t serve the purpose of hiring experienced candidates.
+Japanese companies might have considered these bare facts enough to make a hiring decision for fresh graduates.
+However, a Rirekisho, with its brief facts and figures, doesn’t serve the purpose of hiring experienced candidates.

 In today’s world, the list of just your education and past employers with titles can’t become the basis of a hiring decision.
 Hence, a Shokumukeirekisho allows you to elaborate on your experience and achievements.